-In 2004, the Agreement between the European Union and the Government of the People's Republic of China on cooperation and mutual administrative assistance in customs matters was signed in The Hague (see Official Journal L375 of 23 December 2004, p.20).
+In 2004, the Agreement between the European Union and the Government of the People's Republic of China on cooperation and mutual administrative assistance in customs matters was signed in The Hague.
 This agreement provides for a framework for customs cooperation and mutual administrative assistance between the EU and China and establishes the EU-China Joint Customs Cooperation Committee (JCCC), which oversees the proper functioning of the agreement.

 The JCCC normally meets annually, alternately in the EU and in China.
-The 6th meeting took place on 25 June 2012 in Brussels.
+The 7th meeting took place on 16 May 2014 in Beijing.

 The agreement provides for an effective communication and cooperation mechanism between the customs authorities in the EU and China.
 It allows them to assist one another to ensure the proper application of customs legislation and to prevent, investigate and combat any breaches.
 For example, European officials may, under certain conditions, be present at enquiries into smuggling activities carried out in China and vice versa.

-On the basis of this agreement European and Chinese customs authorities work together in a number of fields, such as the fight against counterfeits and piracy, supply chain security & trade facilitation, and the prevention of diversion of drug precursors.
+On the basis of this agreement European and Chinese customs authorities work together in a number of fields, such as the fight against intellectual property rights (IPR) infringements, supply chain security & trade facilitation, and the prevention of diversion of drug precursors.

 Promoting legitimate trade